janpetzold/az305-learning/README.md

 Subscription have Activity Logs, Resources have Metrics & Logs (need to be configured)

 Log Analytics agent can collect data from an on-premise machine.
 Log Analytics generally enables correlating Azure resource usage and the performance data with the actual application configuration and performance data.
-Log Analytics is a powerful tool for collecting, analyzing, and querying log data from various Azure resources, including Azure Resource Manager (ARM) deployments
+Log Analytics is a powerful tool for collecting, analyzing, and querying log data from various Azure resources, including Azure Resource Manager (ARM) deployments.

 Workbooks provide a flexible canvas for data analysis and the creation of rich visual reports within the Azure portal.
 Customers use Workbooks to explore the usage of an app, to do root cause analysis, put together an operational playbook, and many other tasks